-Additionally, it might motivate their desire to want to sell now, too.
+It might also motivate their desire to want to sell now.

-However, the latter depends on the price you could sell the house or houses you mention on the postcards.
+However, the latter depends on the price of selling the house or houses you mention on the postcards.

-If they see it as a desirable price to sell their property too, the motivation might increase.
+The motivation might increase if they see it as a desirable price to sell their property too.

-Sending “Just Sold” postcards to potential buyers doesn’t seem to be that obvious.
+Sending “Just Sold” postcards to potential buyers doesn’t seem obvious.

-But if you think a bit further, there is also a persuasive and psychological effect that can be created by doing that.
+But if you think a bit further, a persuasive and psychological effect can be created by doing that.

-The effect is a bit like that with potential buyers, but of course not that blunt and straight in their face.
+The effect is a bit like that with potential buyers, but of course, not that blunt and straight in their faces.

 So, potential buyers of the respective neighborhood might start to feel that they should act earlier than planned.

-They might get the impression that the inventory is shrinking, that there are fewer available houses are on the market day by day and that they might get left out.
+They might get the impression that the inventory is shrinking, that fewer available houses are on the market daily, and that they might get left out.

 By the way, the feeling of getting left out is another psychological technique in copywriting that can be exploited.